Approach

 A Focused and Strategic Approach

-Each matter is analysed not only through a legal lens, but in light of its sector-specific dynamics, contractual structure, cultural environment, applicable legal systems, geographical exposure and, where relevant, political or historical context.
+Each dispute is assessed not only through a legal lens, but in light of its sector-specific dynamics, contractual framework, cultural environment, applicable legal systems, geographical exposure and, where relevant, political or historical context.

-The practice places particular emphasis on understanding how disputes function in practice within corporate, governmental and cross-border environments, and on translating these realities into coherent and effective arbitral strategy.
+The practice places particular emphasis on understanding how disputes function in practice within corporate, governmental and cross-border environments, and on translating these realities into a clear and effective arbitral strategy.

 Representation is never reduced to technical advocacy alone.
-The objective is to ensure that the client's specific identity, constraints and strategic interests are effectively understood and articulated throughout the arbitral process.
+The objective is to ensure that the client's specific identity, constraints and strategic interests are fully understood and reflected throughout the arbitral process.

-The practice is regularly involved at moments where strategic clarity is essential — whether before initiating proceedings, during critical phases of an arbitration, or when assessing settlement or enforcement options.
+The practice is frequently engaged at moments where strategic clarity is essential — including before proceedings are initiated, during critical phases of an arbitration, and when assessing settlement or enforcement options.

 The practice is designed around mandates, not institutional structures.
-No individual lawyer, and no fixed firm, can be expert in every legal domain, sector or jurisdiction.
-But a carefully assembled team can be expert of a dispute.
+No individual lawyer, and no fixed firm, can be expert across all dimensions of a complex dispute.
+But a carefully assembled team can be expert in a specific dispute.

 Tailored Teams